TheBanditOfRed/3D-Assets/README.md

-# 3D Assets
-A collection of 3D models, photoscaned objects, and their corresponding textures and data
+A collection of 3D models, photoscaned objects, and their corresponding textures and data that can be used freely without my permission.